FIRM

 agreements made during cohabitation.

-In the Newfoundland and Labrador Supreme Court's Trial Division, the firm has
+Newfoundland and Labrador Supreme Court's Trial Division, the firm has acted in

-acted in constitutional and other trials and appeals, including litigation
+constitutional and other trials and appeals, including litigation ranging from

-ranging from the issue of independence of the judges of the Provincial Court of
+the issue of independence of the judges of the Provincial Court of Newfoundland

 firm has acted as solicitors and/or counsel in appeals to Alberta Court of